sibozhang/Speech2Video/README.md

 ## Data / Preprocessing

 ## Citation
-Please cite our paper in your publications if our dataset is used in your research.

 Speech2Video Synthesis with 3D Skeleton Regularization and Expressive Body Poses

 Miao Liao*, Sibo Zhang*, Peng Wang, Hao Zhu, Xinxin Zuo, Ruigang Yang.
 [PDF](https://arxiv.org/pdf/2007.09198.pdf) [Result Video](https://youtu.be/MUlRtgbGeUs)